<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1119659708214142&amp;ev=PageView&amp;noscript=1">

 Five emerging technologies that will change the MRO industry.

 Traditionally, failures don’t have a positive impact on businesses but in the case of data analytics and machine learning, failures are key.
 This is what drives and improves the accuracy of algorithms.
-Without a constant flow of new observations, the PHM-solutions will never reach their full potential.
+Without a constant flow of new observations, the PHM solutions will never reach their full potential.

-»As I already said, a stable KPI system is really important, in order to prove that the reliability goals are met.
-Secondly, it’s critical to ensure that the people who do the analytics are connected to the MRO or shop people.
+“Secondly, it’s critical to ensure that the people who do the analytics are connected to the MRO or shop people.
 You have to constantly improve the algorithm so they continue to stay accurate, and the people on the floor are crucial in this matter.
 They need to look at the parts on which the system has predicted a failure and investigate if the predictions are actually correct.
 Then they must report back to the data team who can feed this new information into the system.
-It’s so important to establish this constant feedback loop in the organisation,« Jan Stoevesand from Lufthansa Technik Group explains.
+It’s so important to establish this constant feedback loop in the organisation.”

 why-upskilling-02